DavisPL-Teaching/189c/README.md

 ## Attendance and Participation

 To encourage class attendance, there are in class polls that are worth a small amount of credit.
-However, if you miss class, there will be a way to make up the in-class quizzes by watching the lectures or looking at slides and filling out your quiz responses offline (I will announce how to submit this information later in the quarter).
+However, if you miss class, you may make up the in-class quizzes by watching the lectures or looking at slides and filling out your quiz responses offline.

 ## Lecture Recordings and Zoom